 Difference Between General Ledger and Trial Balance

-The primary difference between general ledger and trial balance is that general ledger prepared by the company is the set of the different master accounts in which the detailed transactions of the business are present having all the accounts, whereas, the trial balance of the company has only the ending balance present in those accounts of the company.
+The primary difference between the general ledger and trial balance is that the general ledger prepared by the company is the set of the different master accounts in which the complex transactions of the business are present, having all the accounts.
+In contrast, the company's trial balance has only the ending balance present in those accounts of the company.

-Preparation of general ledger and trial balance are two primary actions in the accounting cycle.
-The critical difference is that general ledger is a set of accounts that contain detailed transactions conducted.
+Preparation of the general ledger and trial balance are two primary actions in the accounting cycle.
+The critical difference is that a general ledger is a set of accounts containing complex transactions.
 At the same time, the trial balance is a statement that records the general ledger ending balances.

 Example of General Ledger